 The Small Business Partnership: General and Limited Partnerships

-General partnerships are the easiest type of business relationship to form.
+After sole proprietorships, general partnerships are the easiest type of business structure to form.
 Unlike corporations or limited liability companies (LLC), partnerships have no formal requirements or paperwork that needs to be filed.
 All you need to form a partnership is a business and a sharing of profits (there's no such thing as a non-profit partnership).
 Partnerships are a unique business relationship because they are so easy to form, and, as you'll see below, potentially difficult to manage and dissolve.

 Types of Partnerships